Policies For Responsible Computing at Walla Walla University

 Disclaimer for Loss of Data

 The University disclaims liability for the loss of data or interference with files resulting from its efforts to maintain the operation, privacy, and security of the computer facilities.
-For additional information regarding procedures in place to protect system and user data, refer to Information Services Backup Policy.
+For additional information regarding procedures in place to protect system and user data, refer to Information Technology Backup Policy.

 2.6 Copyright Policies